ItzBlueBerries/ShortcutLibraryWiki/docs/Presets [Namespace]/Sizes.md

 # Sizes

-The Presets Namespace is simply just a namespace that has preset things.
-There are preset-sizes, preset-cells and maybe some random generating.
+`NOTE: The Presets Namespace is simply just a namespace that has preset things.`

+This just contains preset-sizes for certain things, or other random things!
+Such as sizes for veggies, fruits, vacpacks, etc.

 Here is the list of variables provided in the `Sizes` class within the Presets Namespace.